 The salmon-crested cockatoo has small tufts of soft feathers called powder down, the tips of which disintegrate into small flakes of keratin—the same substance that comprises your fingernails and hair.
 The bird uses the powdery flakes to coat, clean, and waterproof the other feathers—a little like using a dry shampoo.

-The Moluccan cockatoo can no longer be imported into the United States due to the Wild Bird Conservation Act of 1992 which was enacted to protect exotic bird species from being manipulated by the international pet trade.
+The salmon-crested cockatoo can no longer be imported into the U.S. due to the Wild Bird Conservation Act of 1992, which was enacted to protect bird species threatened by over-collection for the international pet trade.